docker

 • password_allow_reuse (default: true): Set whether a user may reuse previous passwords or not

-Additional user info fields from qwc_config.user_infos may be added to the JWT identity by setting user_info_fields:
+Additional user info fields from the qwc_config.user_infos table from the QWC Config DB may be included in the issued JWT identity by setting user_info_fields:

 "config": {